- Scoliosis can run in families, but most often the cause is unknown.

 - Ask your scoliosis doctor if you need treatment.

 - Most teens with scoliosis can participate in sports and other physical activities.

 Scoliosis means that your spine, or “backbone,” is curved.
 Most people with curved spines also have rotated spines.

 What causes scoliosis?

 There are different types of scoliosis and different reasons that might cause your spine to curve.
 The most common type of scoliosis is called idiopathic scoliosis which means there is no known cause, but it can run in families.
 There are also other less common types of scoliosis.
 Sometimes, the spine appears to be curved because of a difference in leg length.
 Rarely, some babies are born with spinal defects that cause the spine to grow unevenly.
-This last type of scoliosis is called congenital scoliosis.
+This last type of scoliosis is called congenital or early onset scoliosis.

 Who gets scoliosis?

 Anyone can get scoliosis.
 But the most common type of scoliosis, idiopathic scoliosis, usually occurs after age 10.
 Girls are more likely to develop idiopathic scoliosis than boys.

 Check out the list of some famous people who have scoliosis: